QuayAu/fxtract/README.md

       - Very large datasets are supported, since data is only read into RAM when needed.
 Minimum requirement: Individual datasets for each id must be small enough to be read into memory.
-      - Features will be calculated for each participant individually and can be parallelized with the `future`-package.
+      - Features will be calculated for each ID individually and can be parallelized with the `future`-package.
       - If one feature on one ID throws an error, this will not stop the whole process (like in a traditional R script).
 The remaining features will still be calculated.